Este sitio web tiene ciertas restriucciones de navegación. Le recomendamos utilizar buscadores como: Edge, Chrome, Safari o Firefox.

 Uplighting: This technique involves positioning a light source below the subject, similar to holding a flashlight under your chin.
 The resulting unnatural light angle distorts familiar features, adding an unsettling effect.
 This method often works best with a practical light source, such as a fire or flashlight, to make the lighting seem more believable.

 Backlighting: While not exclusive to horror, backlighting can be highly effective in intensifying the chill factor of a scene.
 It enhances the sense of mystery and can make characters appear more enigmatic.
 To achieve this effect, position the light behind the subject.
 In films, the subject can approach the camera or remain stationary.
-Adding fog can further amplify the scariness and mystery of the scene.
+Adding fog with a fog smoke machine can further amplify the scariness and mystery of the scene.

 Spotlighting: Spotlighting is a staple in horror films, often used to create tension as a character explores a dark room with a flashlight.
 This lighting technique directs attention and builds suspense.
 To create this effect, ensure that everything outside the circle of light is completely dark, drawing viewers' focus to the illuminated area.